Gichuki-Den/alx-low_level_programming/0x0C-more_malloc_free/README.md

-we are stil on c and we are leaning malloc.....i just want to be better
+hello everyone...we are stil on c and we are leaning malloc.....i just want to be better